Bengal Arts Programme

 Subir Choudhury Practice Grant

-The grant commemorates artist, long-time associate and trustee of Bengal Foundation, Subir Choudhury (1953-2014).
+The grant commemorates artist, long-time associate and the force behind the Arts Programme of Bengal Foundation, Subir Choudhury (1953-2014).
 The Practice Grant for emerging artists and curators is a biennial grant set up to encourage innovative artistic and curatorial practices in Bangladesh.
-2018 curatorial practice
+The first cycle of the award was given to Abir Shome and Eshita Mitra Tonny, in 2015.

 Bengal Foundation Support Grant

-The Support Grant encourages the development of artistic projects by Bangladeshi artists which, due to their complex nature or the time needed for their completion, struggle to find appropriate funding.
+The support grant encourages the development of artistic projects by Bangladeshi artists which, due to their complex nature or the time needed for their completion, struggle to find appropriate funding.
+This is not a regular grant nor is there a fixed amount.
+The amount is decided on the merit of the project proposal.
+Awarded in 2015, the grantees were Omar Chowdhury and Munem Wasif.

 Aminul Islam Young Artists Award